saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 ## Basic Testing

-Now we will run a basic test to ensure connectivity to the object store before continuing.
+Now, let's perform a basic test to ensure connectivity to the object store before proceeding.

 ### Testing with Morgue